 Overall, I feel great about what I accomplished.
 In addition to what I decluttered, the challenge gave me an opportunity to rethink my priorities.
 Here are some of my key learnings:

-• Decluttering is a marathon, not a sprint.
+- Decluttering is a marathon, not a sprint.
 I have always rejected the notion that decluttering should be a single, big, multi-day event.
 That method may work for some people, but it’s definitely not for me.
-I feel I made much better progress taking a slow and steady approach and being thoughtful about what I was doing.
+I made much better progress taking a slow and steady approach and being thoughtful about what I was doing.

-• Once I got started, momentum built quickly.
-The first couple of weeks were difficult but once I got on a roll, I found I was excited about the next task.
+- Once I started, momentum built quickly.
+The first couple of weeks were difficult but once I got on a roll, I was excited about the next task.
 I also caught myself decluttering things without even thinking about it.

-• There were some things I probably should have got rid of that I just wasn’t quite ready to say good-bye to—and that’s okay.
+- There were some things I should have gotten rid of that I just wasn’t quite ready to say good-bye to—and that’s okay.

-• Above all, the challenge gave me the opportunity to rethink my relationship with stuff.
+- Most importantly, the challenge gave me the opportunity to rethink my relationship with stuff.
 I realized I can live happily with less.
-These days, I buy very little beyond necessities and I always favour experiences over things.
+These days, I buy very little beyond necessities, and I always favour experiences over things.

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.